 Borrowed from the boys

 Sporty, oversized, and cunningly good at hiding eye-bags after a long flight - Tom Ford's aviator shades are a lesson in androgynous accessorising.
 Most famously worn by a certain Mr Tom Cruise in 1986 action flick 'Top Gun', the classic aviator style has been given a thoroughly modern update with sleek new detailing and weightier frames.
-Add wide-leg trousers, a bomber jacket and box-fresh trainers to complete that sports-luxe vibe.
+Add wide-leg pants, a bomber jacket and box-fresh sneakers to complete that sports-luxe vibe.